casper-ecosystem/contract-upgrade-example/README.md

 ## Purpose

-This example demonstrates the easiest and simplest way to upgrade or overwrite a contract.
+This example demonstrates the easiest and simplest way to upgrade a contract.
-However this method, as is, is not recommended because it is not secure.
-The originally deployed contract stores its access token into the account's storage.
+The ownership of the contract is granted to the contract deployer.
-With this the contract can be overwritten without first passing said access token and checking for privileges.
+With this, the contract can be overwritten.
 We recommend you do not store access tokens in places that can be accessed by others with ease, and that you write further access right checks.
-The framework does not allow you to retrieve access tokens from wasm execution context.

 ## Scenario

 The way the testing of the contract upgrade play out is as follows.
 - Deployment of `messenger` contract into the contract tester context.
-This contract contains a `get_message` entrypoint that returns the text "v1".
+This contract contains a `get_message` entrypoint that returns the text "first".
-(`messenger` is found in `/simple_upgrade/src/installer.rs` compiled to `installer.wasm`)
+(`messenger` is found in `/messanger/src/messanger_v1_install.rs` compiled to `messanger_v1_install.wasm`)

-- Executing the `test` contract on the tester context with the argument called `expected` having value "v1".
-`test` calls `get_message` on the `messenger` contract, then asserts the return value to the `expected` argument.
+- Executing the `assert_message` contract on the tester context with the argument called `expected` having value "first". `assert_message` calls `get_message` on the `messenger` contract, then asserts the return value to the `expected` argument.
-(`test` found in `/simple_upgrade/src/test.rs` compiled to `test.wasm`)
+(`assert_message` found in `/messanger/src/assert_message.rs` compiled
+to `assert_message.wasm`)

-- Deployment of `upgrader` contract into the contract tester context.
+- Upgrade of `messanger` contract into the next version.
-`upgrader` overwrites the `get_message` entrypoint to return "v2", and saves it under the hash of the original `messenger`contract.
-From this point forward if you call `get_message` on the `messenger` contract you should recieve "v2" as the result.
+`messanger_v2_upgrade` overwrites the `get_message` entrypoint to return "second".
+From this point forward if you call `get_message` on the `messenger` contract you should recieve "second" as the result.
-(`upgrader` is found in `/simple_upgrade/src/upgrader.rs` compiled to `upgrader.wasm`)
+(`messanger_v2_upgrade` is found in `/simple_upgrade/src/messanger_v2_upgrade.rs`
+compiled to `messanger_v2_upgrade.wasm`)

-- Call `test` again with "v2" as the `expected` argument to check if the upgrade went as expected.
+- Call `assert_message` again with "second" as the `expected` argument to check if the upgrade went as expected.

 ## Make commands
 ### prepare